themegrill/themegrill-demo-importer/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Tweak - Load screenshot from theme instead of plugin for themes with single demo.

 = 1.3.0 =
-* Tweak - Suppor data update for nested siteorigin nested layoutbuilder.
+* Tweak - Support data update for nested siteorigin layoutbuilder.
 * Fix - Import button not working on firefox.

 = 1.2.0 =